We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Wings are always a popular option, right?
 Right?!?

-The lines that were always at this booth seem to support that theory.
+The lines that are always at this booth seem to support that theory.
 I will say, service as a whole at this booth was a bit on the slow side.

 Garlic Parmesan Wings